2796gaurav/mcpconn/plug_mcp_tutorial.md

-# mcpclient: The Missing Connector for AI – Deep Dive, Use Cases, and Tutorial
+# mcpconn: The Missing Connector for AI – Deep Dive, Use Cases, and Tutorial

 ## Introduction

-**mcpclient** is a Python library that makes it easy to connect your applications to AI models using the Multi-purpose Cooperative Protocol (MCP).
+**mcpconn** is a Python library that makes it easy to connect your applications to AI models using the Multi-purpose Cooperative Protocol (MCP).
 It wraps the lower-level `mcp` library, providing a simple, unified, and secure interface for working with multiple AI providers (like OpenAI and Anthropic) and different connection methods (STDIO, SSE, HTTP).

 This guide will:
 - Explain the problems with traditional MCP clients
-- Show how mcpclient solves them
+- Show how mcpconn solves them
 - Provide detailed examples and use cases
 - Help you get started and extend the library for your needs